CreativeInquiry/terrapattern-website/content/interface_subhead.md

- Click on a place in the map to find similar places
+ Click on a place in the map to find similar places in $CITY